- 1st Battalion

 We are researching soldiers from all Battalions of the Loyal North Lancs Regiment in WW1.

-We began this website in July 2012, and so far have been able to tell the stories of over 500 soldiers.
+We began this website in July 2012, and so far has been able to tell the stories of nearly 600 soldiers.
 We are working hard to ensure that these brave men are not forgotten, and as always we appreciate your support.

-The photo above is the farewell concert performed by the band of the 4th Battalion Loyal North Lancashire Regiment at Preston Market Place on 12th August 1914.
+The photo below was taken during the farewell concert performed by the band of the 4th Battalion Loyal North Lancashire Regiment at Preston Market Place on 12th August 1914.
 The 1st Battalion were leaving for Le Havre (France), they landed the next day.

 We are keen to find more photographs and postcards of soldiers from the Loyal North Lancashire Regiment.
 If you have any pictures that we can use in our gallery please let us know.